proycon/LaMachine/lamachine_v2_plan.md

 for instance a pull request.
 The playbook in turn references a package in one or more of the supported repositories (github/pypi/cran/debian/anaconda/maven).
 Clear and extensive documentation needs to be provided on how to contribute.

-LaMachine shifts the burden away from tool providers to provide isolated Docker containers or virtual machines of their own tools, and delegates this part of the work to LaMachine, and providing shared containers/VMs instead.
+LaMachine shifts the burden away from tool providers to provide isolated Docker containers or virtual machines for their own tools, and delegates this part of the work to LaMachine, and providing shared containers/VMs instead.

 A major focus in this plan is to spend time to collaborate more closely with CLARIAH partners (VU, INT, UU, Meertens) to integrate